stemnetbenchmarks/social_story_and_cookbook_puzzles/README.md

 interactive_game_loop_per_round_iterator(random_seed_integer=42)
 ```

-You can 'comment out' this line by adding a '#' symbol to the start of the line and run all cells, then when running all cells the second bot-arena mode will run.
+You can enter 'q' to quit manual mode.
+You can also 'comment out' this line by adding a '#' symbol to the start of the line and run all cells, then when running all cells the second bot-arena mode will run.
 ```python
 # interactive_game_loop_per_round_iterator(random_seed_integer=42)
 ```